sahil28297/flasktest/README.md

-# Simple Inventory Management System Using FLASK
+# Simple Inventory Management Application Using FLASK

 Inventory management with login and registration features.
 The applications uses sqlite database with the help of sqlalchemy